Skycoder42/QHotkey/README.md

  - C++11

 ### Known Limitations
  - Qt::Key makes no difference between normal numbers and the Numpad numbers.
-Windows however requires this.
+Most keyboards however requires this.
 Thus, you can't register shortcuts for the numpad
  - Supports not all keys, but most of the common ones.
+There are differences between platforms.
+"Delete", for example, works on windows and mac, but not on X11